 Boiling springs rise up from Jigokudani, known as Hell Valley

-The otherworldliness of the bleached rocks, steaming pools, and sulfuric odor make the scenery so demonic that the area has embraced a demon and ogre theme.
+The otherworldliness of the bleached rocks, steaming pools, and sulfuric odor create a hellish landscape, reminiscent of demons.

 - Gazing at ominous steaming, scalding-hot pools

 - Posing for pictures with demons